SSProve/ssprove/README.md

 Figure 13 presents a selection of rules for our probabilistic relational program logic.
-Most of them can be found in `theories/Crypt/package/pkg_rhl.v` which provides an interface for use of those rules directly with `code`.
+Most of them can be found in `theories/Crypt/package/pkg_rhl.v` which provides an interface for using these rules directly with `code`.

 | Rule in paper | Rule in Coq           |